guides you to the best local dishes & drinks in

 EYW wants your food stories!

 What: For what’s thought to be one of the oldest traditional Yucatecan dishes, tortillas are dipped in a creamy green sauce made of ground pumpkin seeds (pepitas), epazote, and broth; then they’re stuffed with boiled eggs, rolled up, and draped in more sauce.
 A chiltomate salsa—tomatoes and habanero chilies—goes on top.
 Papadzules are like a Mayan take on enchiladas, pared down and more delicate in flavor.
+They're delicious and unique to this area, and an absolute must-eat on the Yucatán Peninsula.

 Where: We got our papadzul fix at Yaxche (5th Ave. & 22nd St., map) in Playa del Carmen, right on the tourist-filled main drag, Quinta Avenida.
 We have mixed feelings about even recommending this upscale, commercialized, Palm Beach-y part of town, but the truth is, the Mayan food at this restaurant is still legit (and damn good), if a little on the pricey side.
+We're just grateful you can still find authentic Mayan food in Playa del Carmen!

 When: Daily, 8am-11pm